jon-harper/OmniBox/docs/index.md

 Version 1.0 is a final chance to "lock in" the design.
 After version 1.0, OmniBox releases will come with a **Version Stability Guarantee**:

-Panels and trays interfaces will be stable.
 If you choose to print a newer version of a Core part, no panels or trays will need to be reprinted.
 New products added in future releases can likewise be used in the Core case body from a prior release.

 ### Compatibility Example